Obama Social Security offer at odds with top Dems

 The inflation measure under consideration is called the Chained Consumer Price Index.
 On average, the measure shows a lower level of inflation than the more widely used Consumer Price Index because it assumes that as prices rise, consumers turn to lower-cost alternatives, reducing the amount of inflation they experience.

 If adopted across the government, the change would have far-reaching effects because so many programs are adjusted each year based on year-to-year changes in consumer prices.

 On average, annual increases in Social Security payments, government pensions and veterans' benefits would be about 0.3 percentage points smaller each year.
 Next year's COLA is 1.7 percent.
 Under the new measure of inflation, it would be about 1.4 percent.

 Taxes would slowly increase because annual adjustments to income tax brackets would be smaller, pushing more people into higher tax brackets.
 Over time, fewer people would be eligible for anti-poverty programs like Medicaid, Head Start, food stamps and school lunches because annual adjustments to the poverty level would be smaller, leaving fewer people under the official poverty line.

 If enacted for 2014, the change would reduce government borrowing by $223 billion over the next decade — $158 billion in spending cuts and $65 billion in tax increases, according to the nonpartisan Congressional Budget Office.
 The biggest savings — $102 billion — would come from Social Security.

-Reid had been adamant that Social Security should not be included in deficit-reduction talks, but he sidestepped a question about it Tuesday.
+Reid has been adamant that Social Security should not be included in deficit-reduction talks, but he sidestepped a question about it Tuesday.

 "This isn't going to be a situation where we're going to vote on a particular provision in the bill," Reid said.
 "It's going to be a framework to do something about the long-term security of this country."